grafana/opentelemetry-workshop/site/docs/lab1/setup.md

 sidebar_position: 1
 ---

 # 1.1.
-Check your setup
+Initialize your environment

 ## Step 1: Log on to Grafana